noskovvkirill/mirror_feed/README.md

 - [x] Fetch the list of publications from ENS
 - [x] Fetch the list of entries from Arweave and Mirror
 - [x] Infinite scroll
-- [] Basic layout design, all the basic components for correct Markdown rendering
+- [IN PROGRESS] Basic layout design, all the basic components for correct Markdown rendering
-- [] Publications pages
+- [x] Publications pages
 - [IN PROGRESS] Embeds such us Twitter, Transistor.fm and etc. Special NFT Auction Embeds from Mirror
 - [IN PROGRESS] Settings, toolbar, reading list, personal styling, typeface selection, multiple columns //save all the settings locally at the moment
 - [] Estimated reading time in Exploration mode
-- [] Actions History (Ctrl+Z, Cmd+Z), Keyboard navigation and article previews on spacebar
+- [] Actions History (Ctrl+Z, Cmd+Z), Keyboard navigation and Article previews on spacebar [optional]
-- [] Reading List delete option
+- [x] Reading List delete option
 - [] Image Full Screen
 - [] Link previews
 - [] Replace Recoil with Zustand for simplicity